LOG4PLSQL: User Guide

 ú

-Provide a complet set of tools PL/SQL
+Provide a complete set of

-developpement (bebug variable, SQLERRM, assert, call stack, ... ).
+PL/SQL development tools (debug variable, SQLERRM, assert, call stack,

 Log destination: